stepanstipl/kore/hack/e2e/README.md

 ### **Prerequisites**

+- bats (bash tests)
+- jq
+- korectl
 - kubectl
-- korectl
-- bats (bash tests)

-You must have some validate credentials in the e2e folder
+You must have some valid credentials in the e2e folder

-- e2e/gke-credentials (containing a gkecredentials{} and allocation called gke for all teams)
+- e2eci/gke-credentials.yml (containing a gkecredentials{} and allocation called gke for all teams).
+  A example can be found in the examples/gcp-credentials.yml

 ##  **Running the suite locally**